 The ghosts of both Marilyn Monroe and Frank Sinatra have been reported in the resort’s swimming pool and in the cabins overlooking Lake Tahoe.
 If this doesn’t make you visit this lodge, what will?

-DID YOU LIKE OUR POST?
+DID YOU LIKE OUR POST ON HAUNTED HOTELS?
 FEEL FREE TO PIN ALL THE IMAGES TO YOUR FAVORITE PINTEREST BOARD OR TO PRINT IT AND USE ON YOUR MOOD BOARD.
 DON’T FORGET TO FOLLOW US ON PINTEREST, TWITTER.
 SUBSCRIBE HERE AND DON’T MISS A THING!